zakilur/helm-charts/spire/README.md

          70:b6:b9:ba:6c:41:0b:4b:18:e7:d9:05
 ```

 A naive/basic way of configuring the agents to trust the trust bundle would be to wait for the SPIRE server to start up and then export the trust bundle cert, and somehow mount it in the agent.
-In fact, a few SPIRE examples do this, and our SPIRE example in the `oldtown` repo also does this.
+In fact, a few SPIRE examples do this, and our SPIRE example in the `gm-control-api` repo also does this.
 However, this is an ineffective method.

 This is why SPIRE supports the UpstreamCA plugin type, which will take in a public and private key of a upstream/already trusted CA and sign its trust bundle using that CA.